warisali2/warisali.ml/content/posts/dev-career-paths.md

 anybody with varying interests and capabilities can find their own calling and ways to be driving in what they do.

 ### Certifications
-One of the most widely recognized cybersecurity certifications is Certified Information Systems Security Professional or CISSP.
+One of the most widely recognized cybersecurity certifications is **Certified Information Systems Security Professional or CISSP**.
 International Information System Security Certification Consortium, or ISC squared, is the organization issuing CISSP certification.
-It also offers more specialized certifications such as, Certified Secure Software Lifecycle Professional, or CSSLP.
+It also offers more specialized certifications such as, **Certified Secure Software Lifecycle Professional, or CSSLP and, Certified Cloud Security Professional or CCSP.**

-And, Certified Cloud Security Professional or CCSP.
-If you're looking for an entry-level cybersecurity certification Security Plus offered by CompTIA is a great choice.
-Penetration testers can earn the Certified Ethical Hacker or CEH certification, made available by the International Counsel of Electronic Commerce Consultants, or EC-Council.
+If you're looking for an entry-level cybersecurity certification **Security Plus offered by CompTIA** is a great choice.

+Penetration testers can earn the **Certified Ethical Hacker or CEH certification,** made available by the International Counsel of Electronic Commerce Consultants, or EC-Council.
+EC-Council provides more advanced options for pen testers such as **EC-Council Certified Security Analyst, or ECSA, and Licensed Penetration Tester, or LPT.**

-EC-Council provides more advanced options for pen testers such as EC-Council Certified Security Analyst, or ECSA, and Licensed Penetration Tester, or LPT.
-IT auditors can get the Certified Information Systems Auditor, or CISA certification through Information Systems Audit and Control Association, or ISACA.
+**IT auditors** can get the **Certified Information Systems Auditor, or CISA** certification through Information Systems Audit and Control Association, or ISACA.

-Some of the well known computer forensic certifications are Global Information Assurance Certification Forensic Examiner or GCFE.
-Global Information Assurance Certification Forensic Analyst, or GCFA.
-Certified Cyber Forensic Professional by ISC squared, and Computer Hacking Forensic Investigator, CHFI by EC-Council.
+Some of the well known **computer forensic certifications** are

+- Global Information Assurance Certification Forensic Examiner or GCFE
+- Global Information Assurance Certification Forensic Analyst or GCFA
+- Certified Cyber Forensic Professional by ISC squared
+- Computer Hacking Forensic Investigator or CHFI by EC-Council.

-There are also vendor-specific computer forensic certifications like Access Data Certified Examiner, or ACE, and EnCase Certified Examiner, or ENCE.
-For network security professionals Cisco offers the Cisco Certified Network Associates Security, and Cisco Certified Network Professional Security Certifications.
+There are also vendor-specific computer forensic certifications like

+- Access Data Certified Examiner or ACE
+- EnCase Certified Examiner or ENCE

+For **network security professionals** Cisco offers

+- Cisco Certified Network Associates Security
+- Cisco Certified Network Professional Security Certifications

 ## Data Science
-### Careers in Data Science
 Data science is booming, and there's a good reason for it.
 We live in a data rich world and there is a growing need to turn all this data into information, so that we can constantly improve what we're doing.
 Education is one of the sectors that can immensely benefit from data science.
 We have plenty of data about our students in the form of exam scores,